ferencberes/ds-tools/version_control/README.md

 git merge merge_demo
 ```

-**Note that the merge was succesful even with cell outputs and execution order numbers present in the notebook!**
+**Note that the merge was successful even with cell outputs and execution order numbers present in the notebook!**

 3. Reset master branch to the original state